appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 Follow these steps to send email from your app:

-1. In your workflow, go to the JS object _Main_, update the code to read the parameter value passed by your Appsmith app.
-In the below code, you'll read the parameter value using `data.email`:
-    ```javascript
-    export default {
-        async executeWorkflow(data) {
-            //read the parameter value from data
-            const to = data.email;
-            //pass the email `to` to the query to send mail.
-            await Send_Welcome_Email.run({"to": to}).then((response)=> {
-                // log the response
-                console.log(response);
-            })

-            return true;
-        }
-    }
-    ```
-3. Click the **Publish** button to publish your latest changes.
-2. In your application, drag an Input widget onto the canvas, name it _inp\_Email_, and set its label as **Email**.
+1. In your application, drag an Input widget onto the canvas, name it _inp\_Email_, and set its label as **Email**.
-3. Drag a Button widget onto the canvas, configure it as shown below:
+2. Drag a Button widget onto the canvas, configure it as shown below:
     * Name it _btn\_SendEmail_
     * Set the label as _Send Welcome Email_
-4. Under **Editor** > **Queries**, click **New query/API**.
+3. Under **Editor** > **Queries**, click **New query/API**.

    <br/> <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
     <iframe src="https://demo.arcade.software/e6ZQ55iJFE9vZdOHOOe9?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Create workflow Query">
     </iframe>
     </div><br/><br/>

-5. In the _Create new query/API_, click **Workflows Query**, and name it as _SendEmailQuery_.
+4. In the _Create new query/API_, click **Workflows Query**, and name it as _SendEmailQuery_.
-6. Add the below details to configure the workflow query:
+5. Add the below details to configure the workflow query:
     * **Workflow name** - The workflow name dropdown has all the available workflows in your workspace.
 Select **Send_Email_Workflow**.
     * **Request type** - Select **Trigger workflow**.
     * **Trigger Data** - Add `{{this.params}}` to pass the parameters to the workflow for processing.
-7. To send a message to the specified email, you'll have to read the email added in the Input widget, and send it to the workflow for processing.
+6. To send a message to the specified email, you'll have to read the email added in the Input widget, and send it to the workflow for processing.
 To achieve this, create a JS object, name it _PassEmailtoWorkflow_, delete the auto-generated code, and add the below code to it.
 The `sendMessage` function captures the email and triggers the workflow by supplying the email as a parameter.
     ```javascript
     export default {
         //Trigger the workflow and send a message to the workflow